The 20 Highest-Grossing Disney Movies Ever

 Domestic gross: $936,662,225

-Bottom line: The much anticipated reboot of the beloved franchise lived up to all the expectations.
+The much-anticipated reboot of the beloved franchise lived up to all the expectations.

-Despite the fact that there was an immense amount of pressure, Disney and the filmmakers totally delivered a captivating story that seamlessly wove the original characters into a totally new world that the franchise can (and has) capitalize on.
+Despite the fact that there was an immense amount of pressure, Disney and the filmmakers totally delivered a captivating story that seamlessly wove the original characters into a totally new world that the franchise has capitalized on.